-There are various ways in which you can exploit the psychology behind colour in photography, all the more in instant-consumption images such as social media ones.
-Through the strategic use of colours, you can catch someone’s attention, deliver a memorable message and get them to share that message to others.
+There are various ways in which you can exploit the psychology behind color in photography, all the more in instant-consumption images such as social media ones.
+Through the strategic use of colors, you can catch someone’s attention, deliver a memorable message, and get them to share that message with others.
 All you have to do is:

-- Pick only one or two dominant colours, enough to attract the eye but not too busy that it distracts from the message.
+- Pick only one or two dominant colors, enough to attract the eye but not too busy that it distracts from the message.
 Want a pro tip?
-Pick images where your brand’s main colour is present in a key element.
+Pick images where your brand’s main color is present in a key element.
 For example, if the coffee house’s logo is mainly pink, you want a picture of a coffee cup accompanied by lovely pink macaroons.

 Composition and the Good Ol’ Rule of Thirds